datalastic/mcp-server-datalastic/README.md

 - `report_status` - Poll a report job; returns a download URL when complete
 - `report_list` - List your recent report jobs and statuses

 > Reports are generated asynchronously and can take minutes.
 The server returns a `result_url` to download — it never fetches the file itself.
+Download links are signed URLs valid for 6 hours; checking the report status again issues a fresh link at any time, free, without regenerating the export.
 Some exports (full vessel list, area history) can be large and consume API credits.

 ---